How Long Would It Take To Travel To Neptune

 • Power Requirements: Solar power becomes increasingly ineffective.
 Radioisotope Thermoelectric Generators (RTGs) are essential for powering instruments and systems far from the Sun.

-• Radiation: The journey through the outer solar system exposes the spacecraft to harsh cosmic and solar radiation, requiring robust shielding.
+• Radiation: The journey through the outer solar system exposes the spacecraft to harsh cosmic and solar radiation, requiring solid shielding.

 • Orbital Mechanics: Successfully inserting a spacecraft into orbit around Neptune requires immense precision and fuel, as Neptune's gravity is strong but the probe must also avoid its moons and rings.